 |User Actions||Install updates as they become available, however all clients should be protected within the next 48 hours with server changes.||No action required, a change to our network will prevent the DNS vulnerability within the next business week.|

-The changes being rolled out on our network over the next week will prevent the attack outlined in the paper.
+The changes which have now rolled out on our network will prevent the attack outlined in the paper.
 Moving forward, we will continue development and integration of our own DNS servers with improved DNS security.

 We welcome additional feedback from the paper authors and the community on the vulnerabilities.
 We will provide updates and additional information as it becomes available on this post.